alttch/eva3/doc/lm/macros.rst

 * **lvar_id** :ref:`logic variable<lvar>` id (full or short)
 * **etime** new expiration time (in seconds)

-If expires is not defined or set to zero, the function stops a timer, but apart from :ref:`clear<m_clear>` completely disables a timer by setting it's expiration to 0.
-To return the timer back to work, set it's expiration time back after the timer reset (not before!).
+If expiry is not defined or set to zero, the function stops the timer, but apart from :ref:`clear<m_clear>` completely disables the timer by setting its expiration to 0.
+To return the timer back to work, set its expiration time back after the timer reset (not before!).

-Returns *True* on success, *False* if variable is not found.
+Returns *True* on success, *False* if the variable is not found.

 Raises an exception if the parameter *pass_errors=false* is set in the macro config and the variable is not found.